A Blog in 2 Parts:

 Mindfulness-Based Interventions (MBIs) have been shown to improve health outcomes in a wide range of clinical and non-clinical populations [a].
 MBCT reduces relapse rates amongst patients who have had multiple episodes of depression [b].
 Other research includes a recent meta-analysis of 209 studies with a total of 12,145 participants.
 It concluded that MBIs showed “large and clinically significant effects in treating anxiety and depression, and the gains were maintained at follow-up” [c].
 MBIs have also consistently been found to reduce self-reported measures of perceived stress, anger, rumination, and physiological symptoms, while improving positive outlook, empathy, sense of cohesion, self-compassion and overall quality of life [d].

 Mindfulness training is associated with reduced reactivity to emotional stimuli [e], as well as improvements in attention and cognitive capacities [f].
-These may be some of the mechanisms by which health and well-being gains are made – by relating to thoughts, emotions, body sensations and events in life more skillfully, practitioners may be less drawn into unhelpful habitual reactions and more able to make good choices about how to relate to their circumstances.
+These may be some of the mechanisms by which health and well-being gains are made – by relating to thoughts, emotions, body sensations and events in life more skilfully, practitioners may be less drawn into unhelpful habitual reactions, and more able to make good choices about how to relate to their circumstances.

 Neuroscientific studies into the effects of mindfulness indicate that it is associated with brain changes that seem to reflect improvements in attention and emotion regulation skills [g].
 The benefits of mindfulness appear to extend to relationships so that practitioners are more likely to respond compassionately to someone in need [h], and enjoy more satisfying personal relationships [i].
 There is also some evidence that they take more environmentally responsible decisions [j].
 As with any new field of enquiry, there is much more research to be done to understand its effects.